PREVIEW-Japan's Kishida hopes to put stamp on premiership in upper house polls | Politics

 The small, populist Japan Innovation Party gained momentum in October's general elections and could siphon off right-wing voters.
 POLITICAL CAPITAL

-Kishida, once on the more dovish side of the LDP, has since tacked rightwards and said parts of the constitution may have elements that "are outdated and lacking".
+Kishida, once on the more dovish side of the LDP, has since tacked rightwards, and said parts of the constitution may have elements that "are outdated and lacking".
 A relatively strong showing by the Japan Innovation Party could give momentum to constitutional reform.
-Like the LDP, it favours change.
+Like the LDP, it favors change.

 "Had Abe said the same thing, it would probably have been a little bit different."